elves/elvish/NEXT-RELEASE.md

 changes.
 Deprecated features trigger warnings, and will be removed in the next release.

-The following deprecated features trigger a warning at compilation time:
+The following deprecated features trigger a warning whenever the code is parsed or compiled, even if it is not executed:

 -   The `explode` command is now deprecated.
 Use `all` instead.